 School of Engineering and the Built Environment

-The school welcomes enquiries relating to motorsports technology, logistics and project management.
+The School welcomes enquiries relating to topics including motorsports technology, logistics and project management.

-The School welcomes enquiries relating to the built and natural environment, including planning, development, surveying, facilities management, conservation, expertise development, and history.
+The School welcomes enquiries relating to planning, development, surveying, facilities management, conservation, expertise development, and history.

 Please contact the following for subject-specific discussions: